Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 \subsection{Challenges in Training Bayesian Tensorized Neural Networks}

 Now we explain the challenges of directly applying SVI to train our Bayesian tensorized neural network model.
-As an example, we focus our notation on the CP model parameters
+As an example, we focus our notation on the CP-format one-layer model with parameters

-with one layer for clarity.
-The extension to the other three tensor models and to multi-layer networks is straightforward.
-We ignore the bias term $\mat{b}$ which is assigned a factored normal variational posterior and follows well-studied update rules~\cite{blundell2015weight}.
+The extension to other tensor formats and to multiple layers is trivial.
+For notational convenience we omit the description of the bias term $\mat{b}$ since it is assigned a Normal variational posterior and follows the standard update rules specified in \cite{blundell2015weight}.

-In variational Bayesian inference, it is a common practice to simplify a posterior density in order to meet computational constraints.
+In variational inference, it is a common practice to simplify a posterior density in order to reduce the computational cost.
 In our problem setting, we firstly use the mean-field approximation~\cite{jordan1999introduction} to achieve a tractable optimization:

 We further model the posterior of the tensor factors with a normal distribution

 where $\overline{u^{(n)}_{ij}}$ and $\Sigma^{(n)}_{ij}$ are the $(i,j)$-th elements of the unknown posterior mean $\overline{\fm{n}}$ and posterior standard deviation $\mat\Sigma^{(n)}$ to be inferred, respectively.